Czech anti-graft drive scores rare success with jail term for top politician

-David Rath, a former health minister and regional governor, was sentenced to eight-and-a-half years in prison for taking over $652,000 in bribes for modernization projects involving European Union subsidies.
+David Rath, a former health minister and regional governor, was sentenced to eight-and-a-half years in prison for taking over $652,000 in bribes for modernisation projects involving European Union subsidies.

 Rath, a 49-year-old doctor, said he was innocent and would appeal.
 He remains free pending the appeal.